crmlatte/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list students
+1. User requests to list students.
-2. System shows a list of students
+2. System shows a list of students.
-3. User requests to delete a specific student in the list
+3. User requests to delete a specific student in the list.
 4. System shows confirmation message.
 5. User confirms.
 6. System deletes the student from the list.